pawlovskiii/web3_simple_storage/README.md

 $ npm install
 ```
 #### Available commands for the project
 Within Ganache approach firstly open the desktop app in order to spin up the local blockchain (remember to check HTTPProvider address and public/private keys).
 If you prefer command line, simply type below command.
-With the **--deterministic** flag you should have same public key as shown.
+With the **--deterministic** flag you should have same public key as shown before [here](#specification-for-using-ganache-cli-within-deploy-file).
 ```bash
 # Run a local blockchain (always spin up with the exact same private/public keys)
 $ ganache-cli --deterministic